district10/blog/_posts/post-0098-probability-and-statistics.md

     TODO: [Generating function - Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Generating_function)

-Moment-generating function
+Moment-generating function (moment generating fuction)

 :   In probability theory and statistics, the moment-generating function of a
-    random variable is an alternative specification of its probability distribution.
-Thus, it provides the basis of an alternative route to analytical results compared with working directly with probability density functions or cumulative distribution functions.
+    random variable is **an alternative specification of its probability distribution**.
+    Thus, it provides the basis of an alternative route to analytical results compared with working directly with pdf and CDF.
     There are particularly simple results for the moment-generating functions of distributions defined by the weighted sums of random variables.
 Note, however, that not all random variables have moment-generating functions.

     In addition to univariate distributions, moment-generating functions can be defined for vector- or matrix-valued random variables, and can even be extended to more general cases.

-    The moment-generating function does not always exist even for real-valued arguments, unlike the characteristic function.
+    The moment-generating function **does not always exist** even for real-valued arguments, **unlike the characteristic function**.
 There are relations between the behavior of the moment-generating function of a distribution and properties of the distribution, such as the existence of moments.